faithletzkus/SecretSanta/README.md

 -----Purpose-----

 This is a personal project inspired by one of my suitemate's loves for Secret Santa.
 She wanted everyone in my suite to play Secret Santa, and I thought that It would be a fun project to code!
-I did the first iteration in java, using the console for user input (this program is also posted on my GitHub).
+I did the first iteration in Java, using the console for user input (this program is also posted on my GitHub).
 Then, I thought it would be cool to have a more visual UI, and created this website using HTML, CSS, and JavaScript!
 It was a lot of fun, and my suitemate really loved using it :D We are now going to make Secret Santa a suite tradition.

 -----My Solution-----